Mumbai airport harassment case: Woman's tormentor gets bail

-Sessions court grants bail to Lalsingh Bhandari, senior security manager at the international airport, on Friday; complainant, her lawyer accuse cops of holding back relevant papers, including key witness’ statement
+Sessions court granted bail to Lalsingh Bhandari, on Friday; complainant, her lawyer accuse cops of holding back relevant papers, including key witness’ statement

 Just two days after mid-day published a report on the alleged harassment of the key witness at the hands of colleagues and superiors to retract his statement, it has been learnt that the accused, Senior Security Manager Lalsingh Bhandari, was granted anticipatory bail on Friday by the Sessions court.